 We caught up with BA (Hons) Creative Advertising student Melissa about studying in the UK, what inspires her work and her plans after graduation...

-Why did you choose to study at Leeds Arts University?
+Why did you choose Leeds Arts University?

 I’ve always wanted to go to an art school because I enjoy being surrounded by other creative people that I can get feedback and inspiration from.
 Specifically, Leeds Arts University that has produced a lot of amazing people who I look up to.
 One of these people is Victor Sloan whose work with photography sparked my interest in studying the visual arts.

 Art and Design is able to affect people’s opinions and perceptions.
 Creative advertising is a form of that, it reaches the masses and being able to influence an audience with my ideas is inspiring.